Marshlink line: Rolling stock

 Since the Marshlink line is not electrified from Ashford to Ore, it uses different rolling stock from most of the nearby rail network.
 The line was originally operated by 4-4-0 locomotives.
 When the railmotor service was introduced, it used stock from Kitson and Company; following the failure of this service, the line switched to using a variety of tank engines.
-By 1962, "Thumper" diesel units had been introduced, replacing steam services.
-By the late 1970s, British Rail Class 206 units were running on the line.
+By 1962, Thumper DMUs had been introduced, replacing steam services.
+By the late 1970s, units were running on the line.

-Southern planned to withdraw this rolling stock after completing electrification of its remaining diesel lines, but the Strategic Rail Authority rejected the £150 million cost as prohibitive.
-Instead, the company introduced Class 171 "Turbostar" Diesel Multiple Units.
-The short section from Ore to Hastings is electrified, and in addition to the Class 171s, sees services using electric multiple units such as Class 377s.
+Southern planned to withdraw this rolling stock after completing electrification of its remaining diesel lines, but the Strategic Rail Authority rejected the £150 million cost as prohibitive; the company introduced Class 171 Turbostar DMUs instead.
+The short section from Ore to Hastings is electrified and, in addition to the Class 171s, sees services using electric multiple units such as s.

-The mostly diesel-only line prevents other rolling stock being used, including the Class 375 trains used elsewhere on the South East Mainline, and the Class 395 "Javelin" trains on High Speed 1.
+The mostly diesel-only line prevents other rolling stock being used, including the trains used elsewhere on the South East Main Line and the Javelin trains on High Speed 1.
 In the event of a breakdown, the lack of available Class 171s can mean disruption or cancellation of services.
 The Class 171s are maintained at Southern's depot in Selhurst, some distance away from the line.
-In November 2017, the Chief Operating Officer of Hitachi Rail Europe suggested the line could use British Rail Class 802 electro-diesel multiple unit trains, allowing direct running between HS1 and Hastings.
+In November 2017, the chief operating officer of Hitachi Rail Europe suggested the line could use bi-mode trains, allowing direct running between HS1 and Hastings.